fsoubes/FilterRank/doc/DebrasFilter.md

-## Implementation of the min/max filter
+## Implementation of the GPU min/max filter

 ### sous partie